yegor256/blog/_drafts/_factory.md

 Color tomato = Color.makeFromPalette(255, 99, 71);
 {% endhighlight %}

-It seems that `makeFromPalette()` is sematically richer than just `new Color()`, right?
+It seems that `makeFromPalette()` is semantically richer than just `new Color()`, right?
 Well, yes.
-Who knows what that three numbers mean if we just pass them to the constructor.
+Who knows what those three numbers mean if we just pass them to the constructor.
 But the word "palette" helps us figure everthing out immediately.